nodejs/node/doc/api/tls.md

 in [`tls.createServer()`][], [`tls.connect()`][], and when creating new [`tls.TLSSocket`][]s.

-The ciphers list can contain a mixture of TLSv1.3 cipher suite names, the ones that start with `'TLS_'`, and specifications for TLSv1.2 and below cipher suites.
+The ciphers list is colon-separated and can contain a mixture of TLSv1.3 cipher suite names, the ones that start with `'TLS_'`, and specifications for TLSv1.2 and below cipher suites.
 The TLSv1.2 ciphers support a legacy specification format, consult the OpenSSL [cipher list format][] documentation for details, but those specifications do _not_ apply to TLSv1.3 ciphers.
 The TLSv1.3 suites can only be enabled by including their full name in the cipher list.
 They cannot, for example, be enabled or disabled by using the legacy TLSv1.2 `'EECDH'` or `'!EECDH'` specification.

 Despite the relative order of TLSv1.3 and TLSv1.2 cipher suites, the TLSv1.3 protocol is significantly more secure than TLSv1.2, and will always be chosen